That means you’ve clearly defined what makes you “you”.

 Once you land that good-fit job, your executive brand is like career management insurance.
 You draw on your brand and what you know about yourself.

-12. Helps you ease into the new job more seamlessly because you were hired based on the authentic “you” and the understanding that you will fit in with management and your team.
+12. Helps you ease into the new job more seamlessly because you were hired based on the authentic “you”.
+It’s understood that you will fit in with management and your team.

 13. Helps you know your limitations, so that you lead with your strengths instead, as you progress through your career.